Winter Tree Care Tips to Stay Warm

 Sometimes this is easy when working on the ground, but it can be difficult when you need to wear a harness and climb.
 For this, make sure your harness can be loosened to accommodate the increased layers.

-Some outwear options are also designed to be worn with a harness.
+Some outerwear options are also designed to be worn with a harness.
 For example, Arbortec jackets are cut longer in the back and shorter in the front, reducing bulk where your life support connects and preventing your harness from pulling up your jacket in the back and exposing any skin.

 Hands